Carers need care too

 • About 1 in 10 New Zealanders are carers.

-• Carers are nearly twice as likely to be female (63% female).
+• Carers are more likely to be female (63% female).

-• The carer population is older than the New Zealand population (20% of carers are over 65 years, compared to 15% of all New Zealanders).
+• The carer population is older than the Aotearoa New Zealand population (20% of carers are over 65 years of age, compared to 15% of all New Zealanders).

-• Nearly two-thirds of carers are employed outside of their caring role (63% in full-time or part-time employment).
+• About 2 in 3 carers are employed as well as having a caring role (63% are in full-time or part-time employment).

 • About 1 in 5 carers live rurally (17% live in a rural settlement or other rural location).

-• The value of unpaid family care is about $10.8 billion per annum (2013).
-The value is expected to have significantly increased since 2013.
+• The value of unpaid family care is about $17.6 billion per year.

 While caring for a loved one can be immensely rewarding, it can also be challenging.
-Support is usually focused on the person needing care, but as more people become carers, it's important that you take good care of yourself and get support.
+Support is usually focused on the person needing care, but if you're a carer, it's important that you take good care of yourself too and get support.

 Respite is important for both of you!

-You need time out or a break from your responsibilities as carer.
-This could be a few minutes snatched here and there during the day, an hour or two each week, or a longer planned break, such as formal respite care.
-The time out can be to do anything that makes you feel energised, refreshed and ready to step back into your caring role.
+It's important to take time out and have a break from your responsibilities as carer.
+This could be a few minutes here and there during the day, an hour or 2 each week, or a longer planned break such as formal respite care.
+The time out can be to do anything that makes you feel energised, refreshed and ready to return to your caring role.

 You might be worried about ‘stepping away’ temporarily from the person who needs your support.
-But having a break from you can encourage independence, build self-esteem and provide a wider range of opportunities for socialisation.
+However, having a break can encourage independence, build self-esteem and provide a wider range of opportunities for socialisation.
 When you get back together again, you’ll have different things and new experiences to talk about.

 Ask for help and let others step in

 Seeking help early and using the support services available helps you to continue caring for your whānau member for longer.
-It is best not to wait until you are desperate or exhausted before you ask for help or an outside person or agency has to intervene because your situation has got to crisis point.
+It's best not to wait until you're desperate or exhausted before you ask for help, or until an outside person or agency has to intervene because your situation has got to crisis point.

 Daughter reassures mother with dementia